 - Ensure that the NIPN operational cycle will provide answers and recommendations in line with the decision-making calendar;

 - Define the target audience for the last step of the NIPN operational cycle regarding communication and dissemination of the answers to the policy questions.

 In 2014, the Mali Government was in the process of drafting a ten-year Plan for Sanitary and Social Development (PDDSS) 2014-2023.
 At that time, the National Evaluation Platform (NEP) team reviewed the draft 5-year PDDSS and a comparison with the Programme of Sanitary and Social Development III (PRODESS III), revealed the following:

 - The target mortality rates were already achieved and the baseline information of several interventions and targets were not coherent between the PDDSS and PRODESS III.

 - The target population groups of the different health and nutrition programmes of the health sector were not harmonised.

 - The proposed intervention package in PDDSS did not seem to correspond with the ambition of the mortality reduction targets of the PDDSS.

-Confronted with this lack of coherence between the MPPA and sector-specific policies and plans, the relevant stakeholders decided to work towards a common and harmonised mortality reduction target which could be realistically achieved within the PDDSS time frame.
-Policy questions were formulated by the analysis team focusing on the PDDSS targets and the proposed intervention packages, and they were validated by the government stakeholders.
+Confronted with this lack of coherence between the MPPA and sector-specific policies and plans, the relevant stakeholders decided to work towards a common and harmonised mortality reduction target which could be realistically achieved within the time frame of the PDDSS.
+The NEP team formulated policy questions in relation to the PDDSS targets and the proposed intervention packages, which were validated by the government stakeholders.

-The analyses were carried out within the promised time frame and results were available on time to redefine the PDDSS targets and refine the intervention packages, through the mid-year review process of the PRODESS III.
+The analyses were carried out within the promised 6 months and results were available on time to redefine the PDDSS targets and refine the intervention packages, as part of the mid-year review process of PRODESS III.